Feb 9, 2011

 Remove the slimy, brown membranes and separate the yellow/orange coral part from the white fleshy disc.
 Rinse the scallop meats and corals in cold water and pat dry.
 Then dredge them in the breadcrumbs.

-Rinse and thoroughly dry the 6 half shells, they will be your serving vessels.
+Rinse and thoroughly dry the 6 half shells, they will be your serving dishes.

 Sauté the garlic and parsley in 2 tablespoons of olive oil, add the scallops and cook briefly, until golden, about 3 minutes on each side.
 Dribble with lemon juice and season with salt and pepper to taste.